yale-redcap/yes3-exporter/documents/technical.md

 Our feature testing is based on an extensive checklist that works through all of the features, with UI/UX probes throughout.
 This checklist is used by a team of REDCap project designers on a curated set of classic and longitudinal studies, all export layout options, and download and filesystem destinations.

 We are currently evaluating our script to see which feature tests can be automated, perhaps by a Python-based 'robotic user'.

-Our function testing is based on a Python application that processes exported data and data dictionaries and performs a number of validations.
-These validations include consistency checks twixt the exported data and data dictionary, but most importantly, through REDCap API calls it conducts a thorough comparision between the exported data and the data stored in REDCap.
-All of these checks are run on the exports used in the feature testing.

-> Venugopal Bhatia is the developer of the YES3 Exporter functional testing application